-- Demonstrated skills in planning and managing complex projects that involves working with multi-disciplinary teams.
+- Skills in planning and managing complex projects that involves working with multi-disciplinary teams.

-- Demonstrated knowledge of service delivery systems, resources and information for young children, individuals with intellectual and developmental disabilities, and families in King County.
+- Knowledge of service delivery systems, resources and information for young children, individuals with intellectual and developmental disabilities, and families in King County.

-- Demonstrated experience and ability to identify intersecting issues, challenges, and opportunities for collaboration across internal and external partners, including strategies to promote equity.
+- Experience and ability to identify intersecting issues, challenges and opportunities for collaboration across internal and external partners, including strategies to promote equity.

-- Demonstrated skills in problem solving and conflict resolution, and customer service including the ability to handle multiple and competing demands in sensitive situations.
+- Skills in problem solving and conflict resolution and customer service including the ability to handle multiple and competing demands in sensitive situations.